elixir-cloud-aai/cwl-WES/deployment/README.md

 ## Security context
 Many clusters feature security policy that forbids various actions in cluster.
 Usually, security policy includes requirement that resources must be deployed under non-root user.
 The requirement is satisfied by setting `securityContext` section in resources.

 `Values.yaml` offer setting security context only for Kubernetes clusters.
-It is set on two places:
+It is set on three places:
 - `mongodb.initContainer.runAsRoot` for settings related to mongoDB init container
 - `mongodb.securityContext` for settings related to mongoDB
 - `securityContext` for all other resources supporting security context